earthly/website/blog/_posts/2023-08-08-dx-three-ways.md

 * **Documentation** of key procedures and processes to help with onboarding
 * **Continuous delivery pipelines** and test automation so developers can ship faster with confidence.

-For Carlos, key metrics to measure might include:
+For Carlos, key metrics might include:

 * **Onboarding Duration** - How long it takes new developers to make their first successful code contribution.
 * **Time To First Commit** - Time from cloning repo to having a local commit ready.
 Includes time for getting dependencies, setting up the environment, and making a superficial change.